Cafeteria Flooring Vancouver, BC

 | Entrances / Transitions | Wet boots, grit, slip risk, wear | Textured Quartz Broadcast System |

-We confirm the best texture level based on your cleaning routine (mop vs. autoscrubber), traffic patterns, and slip-risk zones.
+The best texture level depends on your cleaning method, traffic patterns, and slip-risk zones.

 Cleaning, Sanitation & Chemical Resistance

-Cafeteria floors need to tolerate repeated mopping, scrubbing, and the cleaners used to keep public food service spaces sanitary.
-We help align the system with your routine so the floor stays durable and predictable to maintain.
+Cafeteria floors need to tolerate repeated mopping, scrubbing, and the cleaning products used to keep public dining environments sanitary.
+We help align the flooring system with your maintenance routine so performance stays predictable over time.

 - Neutral cleaners and general-purpose detergents